LotusiaStewardship/lotus-lib/docs/P2P_INFRASTRUCTURE.md

 ## Executive Summary

-The **P2P Coordination Layer** is a generalized peer-to-peer networking infrastructure for lotus-lib.
+The **P2P Coordination Layer** is a generalized peer-to-peer networking infrastructure for lotus-sdk.
 It provides the foundation for decentralized coordination between wallets and applications without requiring central servers.

 ### What Was Built